 You can thereafter use the information presented to determine which online marketing strategy is bound to drive the highest levels of traffic to your website.

-If you had earlier on set Google Analytics goals, the report will also be showing you your conversion rate from the various channels.
-For instance, you’ll be able to tell if majority of the traffic you’re getting is coming from the custom campaigns you’re running or if they’re from your referral channel and other websites.
+If you had earlier set Google Analytics goals, the report will also show you your conversion rate from the various channels.
+For instance, you’ll be able to tell if the majority of the traffic you’re getting is coming from the custom campaigns you’re running or if it’s from your referral channel and other websites.

 Here’s a list of all the top channels the tool uses to track down the source of your web traffic:

-This accounts for the number of visitors you’re able to drive to your website through paid ads, particularly Google AdWords and PPC.
+This accounts for the number of visitors you’re able to drive to your website through paid ads, particularly Google Ads and PPC.

-This accounts for all the visitors who don’t land to your site by chance.
-These are people who know what your site is actually involved with, based on their past interactions or recommendations from other users.
-So they’ll just enter your website’s url into the address bar or use a link they had earlier on bookmarked to load it up.
+This accounts for all the visitors who don’t land on your site by chance.
+These are people who know what your site is involved with, based on their past interactions or recommendations from other users.
+So they’ll just enter your website’s URL into the address bar or use a link they had earlier bookmarked to load it up.

-This applied mostly to those that use UTM parameters to create custom campaign tracking.
+This applies mostly to those that use UTM parameters to create custom campaign tracking.